Skip navigation

 • Engineering concepts such as propulsion, waterproofing, electricity, circuits, and switches

-NOAA ROV Deep Discoverer SurveysThis 2023 season theme is Ocean Exploration in partnership with NOAA Ocean Exploration and the Ocean Exploration Cooperative Institute (OECI).
-Participating teams will design and compete ROVs in a simulated exploration effort including mapping an area, removing marine life from an underwater station, and retrieving samples from the underwater environment.
+NOAA ROV Deep Discoverer SurveysThis 2024 season theme is Deep-Sea Exploration in partnership with NOAA Ocean Exploration and the Ocean Exploration Cooperative Institute (OECI).
+Participating teams will design and compete ROVs in a simulated exploration effort including retrieving and transporting deep sea samples and deploying temperature sensors in the underwater environment.

 Competition Guidelines